Get Latest Updates About Pharmacy Notes, Books and Many More

 D. One

 Answer is C: A sequence of three nucleotides constitutes a codon.
-Each codon is specific for one of the 20 amino acids.
+Each codon is specific for one of the 20 amino acids. - The combination of a sugar, a base and at least one phosphate group is given the general term of:

 A. Nucleoside